 - enroll in or change life insurance coverage (subject to plan restrictions)

 - enroll or remove dependents from health, dental or vision plans without a relevant Change in Status/ Qualifying Event

 - start, stop or change deductions to a Section 125 Flexible Spending Account (Health Care or Dependent Day Care)

-Note: If planning on retiring in 2017, the elections made during open enrollment, or through a change in status prior to retirement for health, dental and vision, will be the only plans available for retiree continuation of coverage.
+Note: If planning on retiring, the elections made during open enrollment, or through a change in status prior to retirement for health, dental and vision, will be the only plans available for retiree continuation of coverage.
 Retirees cannot elect or enroll in health, dental or vision coverage if not enrolled as an active employee at the time of retirement.

 No other after-tax County benefits are subject to Open Enrollment restrictions.
 Other benefits can be elected or changed at any time during the year.
 Changes made during Open Enrollment go into effect the following January 1.

 What should I do if my spouse/domestic partner's Open Enrollment is before/after my mine?

 This situation is a “qualifying event.”
 It is highly recommended that you complete open enrollment with Broward County.
 Upon showing us proof of enrollment in another open enrollment plan within 31 days of the effective date of the new plan, we may allow you to make a change to your County enrollment.
 If you miss your 31 day opportunity, you will have to wait until another qualifying event or open enrollment occurs.
 To make the best decision, contact the Employee Benefit Services Section with your questions.